otrv4/otrv4/otrv4.md

 Sender Instance tag (INT)
   The instance tag of the person sending this message.
 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
-For a commit message this will often be 0, since the other party may not have identified their instance tag yet.
+For a pre-key message this will often be 0, since the other party may not have identified their instance tag yet.
 Initiator's identifier (DATA)
-  This can be the fingerprint or something else.
+  TODO: This can be the fingerprint or something else.
 G1*i (POINT)
-  - Choose a random value i (446 bits) mod q
-  - Encode G1*i as the POINT field.
+  The ephemeral public D-H key.
 ```

 This message has length (TODO: this can be removed):